mapbox/mapbox-studio-classic/docs/0000-01-01-postgis-manual.md

 ### Add PostGIS VT (Vector Tile) utility

 You also need to add our vector tile helper utility, [postgis-vt-util](https://github.com/mapbox/postgis-vt-util), into your database.
-This module contains a set of custom PostgreSQL functions aid in filtering vector tile sources into Mapbox Studio.
+This module contains a set of custom PostgreSQL functions that aid in managing your vector tile sources into Mapbox Studio.

 To add `postgis-vt-util` into your PostgreSQL database, download [lib.sql](https://raw.githubusercontent.com/mapbox/postgis-vt-util/master/lib.sql) then load `lib.sql` to your database with a command like this: